senzing-garage/knowledge-base/proposals/working-with-config/README.md

 ## Assumptions

-1. A user's only usecase is to add (delete?) data sources from a Senzing configuration.
+1. A user's only use case is to add (delete?) data sources from a Senzing configuration.
 1. `sz_config_tools` requires the entire JSON for configuration manipulation.
 1. The "easy button":
    1. Is it the case that developers would only add datasources to the default config during development